graphql-python/graphene/docs/types/interfaces.rst

 Resolving data objects to types
 -------------------------------

-As you build out your schema in Graphene it is common for your resolvers to return objects that represent the data backing your GraphQL types rather than instances of the Graphene types (e.g. Django or SQLAlchemy models).
-However when you start using Interfaces you might come across this error:
+As you build out your schema in Graphene it's common for your resolvers to return objects that represent the data backing your GraphQL types rather than instances of the Graphene types (e.g. Django or SQLAlchemy models).
+This works well with ``ObjectType`` and ``Scalar`` fields, however when you start using Interfaces you might come across this error:

 .. code::